aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Dataset and Transformations

-[Why is this step needed?
-Can you add a sentence to explain?]
+With the Twin model defined, next we need to prepare the dataset and corresponding data transformations for the model to learn from.
 Import `fastai.vision` modules and download the sample data `PETS`, by:

 ```python
 from fastai.vision.all import *